CAS to hear Man City's appeal against 2-year ban in June

-Manchester City's appeal against a two-year ban from European soccer will be heard over three days in June, the Court of Arbitration for Sport said Tuesday.
-CAS set aside June 8-10 for the case.
-It is unclear if a hearing will be held in person at the court or by video link.
+Manchester City's appeal against a two-year ban from European soccer will be heard over three days in June, the Court of Arbitration for Sport said.
+On Tuesday, CAS set aside June 8-10 for the case.
+It is unclear if a hearing will be held by video link or in person at the court in Lausanne, Switzerland.

 No timetable was set for a verdict but a ruling is needed before English teams enter next season's Champions League draw.
 The draw in Monaco is scheduled for Aug.
 27 but could be pushed back because of the fallout from the coronavirus pandemic.
 Man City was banned by UEFA in February for “serious breaches” of financial monitoring rules and failing to cooperate with investigators.
 The English champions have been accused of deceiving UEFA in order to comply with Financial Fair Play regulations.

-Announcing its verdict three months ago, UEFA said City was guilty of "overstating its sponsorship revenue in its accounts and in the break-even information submitted to UEFA between 2012 and 2016."
+Announcing its verdict three months ago, UEFA said City was guilty of "overstating its sponsorship revenue in its accounts and in the break-even information submitted to UEFA between 2012 and 2016.”
 UEFA also fined Man City 30 million euros ($33 million) after an investigation that was sparked by leaks of internal club correspondence published in November 2018 by German magazine Der Spiegel.
-The emails and documents appeared to show that City overstated sponsorship revenue and masked the source of revenue from deals to tied to the club's owners in the Abu Dhabi royal family.
+The emails and documents, likely obtained by hacking, appeared to show that City overstated sponsorship revenue and masked the source of revenue from deals to tied to the club's owners in the Abu Dhabi royal family.

 During the UEFA investigation, City won its fourth Premier League title in eight seasons.
 City continued to play in this season's Champions League after the ban for two future seasons was announced.